 8. An Impartation of Healing Grace is Available

-We found that judgment of sickness came upon those who did not partake in a worthy manner.
-This happens because a person opens themselves up to Satanic attack when they walk in an unrighteous manner.
+We found that judgment of sickness came upon those who did not partake worthily.
+Illness happens because people open themselves up to a Satanic attack when they walk unrighteously.
 The heart of the Father is always to restore, not to judge.

-So if partaking in an unrighteous manner brings judgment, then how much more will there be life, once we have confessed our sins and are genuinely walking a life of self-control.
-Healing and life will flow into out bodies.
+So if partaking in an unrighteous manner brings judgment, then how much more will there be life once we have confessed our sins and are genuinely walking a life of self-control.
+Healing and resurrection life will flow into our bodies.

-Taking communion in a righteous manner can be an act of judgment against the forces of darkness.
+Righteously taking communion can be an act of judgment against the forces of darkness.
 Christine and I give thanks for health and healing each time we partake of communion.

 B. Faith in the New Covenant.

-The communion symbols of themselves are nothing, as the bread and the wine do not become His body and blood.
-Our faith is not in the bread and the wine, it is in the work of Jesus Christ on the cross, bringing in the New Covenant.
-When faith in Jesus’ healing power, is released, then grace is made available to benefit the recipient – divine health.
+The communion symbols are nothing, as the bread and the wine does not become His body and blood.
+Our faith is not in the bread and the wine.
+It is in the work of Jesus Christ on the cross, bringing in the New Covenant.
+When faith in Jesus’ healing power is released, grace benefits the recipient with divine health.